Azure/azure-sdk-for-python/sdk/programmableconnectivity/azure-programmableconnectivity/README.md

 - Python 3.8 or later is required to use this package.
 - You need an [Azure subscription][azure_sub] to use this package.
-- An existing Azure Programmableconnectivity instance.
+- An existing Azure Programmable Connectivity Gateway.
 Follow this [doc](https://learn.microsoft.com/en-us/azure/programmable-connectivity/azure-programmable-connectivity-create-gateway) for instructions.

 ### Installing the package